Vadskye/Rise/docs/standard_effects.md

   * Remove condition from non-self in Med radius from you
   * Deal std to all within Large/15 line from you
   * Deal std to all within Large/5 line entirely within Med range
-  * Deal std to all within Small radius in Med range
+  * Deal std to all within Med radius in Close range
 * Maneuvers only:
 * AOE: see 3rd level spell AOE